Duct Balloon®

 Inflatable Isolation Barriers - Since 1998

-Each Duct Balloon® is supplied with a 120V/60 or 230V/50 high pressure blower.
-A Duct Balloon® will right themselves upward with some assistance by the installers during inflation.
-Evry Duct Balloon® is furnished with anchor rings sewn into the corners that can be used as an attachment point to raise them into position.
-Typically, only a very tall Duct Balloon® that is over 20’ (6.09m) in height may be required to be hoisted in place prior to inflation.
+All Duct Balloons are supplied with a 120V or 240V high pressure blower.
+Most duct balloons will right themselves upward with some assistance by the installers during inflation.
+All Duct Balloons are furnished with anchor rings sewn into the corners that can be used as an attachment point to raise them into position.
+Typically, only a very tall Duct Balloon that is over 20’ (6.09m) in height may be required to be hoisted in place prior to inflation.

-This two minute video shows how easily a 10’ (3.04m) wide x 19’ (5.79m) high Duct Balloon® can be set on the floor and be guided upwards until it reaches full inflation.
-Every Duct Balloon® is provided with one or two deflation zippers which provide a quick way to deflate them so they can be quickly removed from the duct work.
+This two minute video shows how easily a 10’ (3.04m) wide x 19’ (5.79m) high Duct Balloon can be set on the floor and be guided upwards until it reaches full inflation.
+All Duct Balloons are provided with one or two deflation zippers which provide a quick way to deflate them so they can be quickly removed from the duct work.

 Home | FAQ’s | GT/HRSG | SCR/FGD | Applications | Photo Gallery | Contact Us | Trade Show